django-commons/django-typer/doc/source/shell_completion.rst

 .. warning::

     In production environments it is recommended that your management script be installed as a command on your system path.
 This will produce the most reliable installation.
+On powershell_ and fish_ the management script must be available on your path as script installations are not supported in these shells.

 Enabling Completions in Development Environments